cgkineo/adapt-scrollSnap/README.md

 - Currently not setup to work with [**adapt-contrib-trickle**](https://github.com/adaptlearning/adapt-contrib-trickle).

-- [**adapt-contrib-pageLevelProgress**](https://github.com/adaptlearning/adapt-contrib-) won't currently snap, but insteads scrolls the associated component into view.
+- [**adapt-contrib-pageLevelProgress**](https://github.com/adaptlearning/adapt-contrib-) won't currently snap in the same way, instead scrolling the associated component into view.